gSUz92nc/Svelte-Supabase-Stripe-Starter/README.md

 ![Stripe Customer Portal Search Example](./static/stripeportal.png)

-Under  "Subscriptions" tick "Customers can switch plans" so that your users can switch plans
+Under  "Subscriptions" tick "Customers can switch plans" so that your users can switch plans.

 ![Stripe Enable Switch Plans Example](./static/changesub.png)

+Feel free to configure everything here to what suites your use case.
+However I recommend not changing any values that are on by default.

 ## Credits